(Q.) List the things of beauty

 (a) A thing of beauty removes the pall from our dark spirits.

-(b) The old and young trees sprout branches to provide shade and shelter to sheep.
-It is a
+(b) The old and young trees sprout branches to provide shade and

 blessing for the sheep against the harsh sun.